 - Page Token embeds Page Size – The

-again after the first request. - Cursor Expiration – Cursors may expire after a period of inactivity; handle
+page_tokencontains the originalpage_size, so do not sendpageSizeagain after the first request. - Cursor Expiration – Cursors may expire after a period of inactivity; handle

-errors by restarting pagination. - Changing Parameters – Any change to filtering/sorting invalidates the existing cursor; start a new sequence.
+4xxerrors by restarting pagination. - Changing Parameters – Any change to filtering/sorting invalidates the existing cursor; start a new sequence.

-Send the initial call with an optional pageSize
+Send the initial call with an optional pageSize parameter:

 {